You Make Me Real

 "You Make Me Real" is a song written by Jim Morrison that was first released on the Doors 1970 album Morrison Hotel.
-It was also released as the only single from the album, reaching No. 50 on the Billboard Hot 100 but was surpassed in popularity by its B-side, "Roadhouse Blues".
+It was also released as the only single from the album, reaching No. 50 on the Billboard Hot 100, but was ultimately surpassed in popularity by its B-side, "Roadhouse Blues".
 In France the single was issued with "Peace Frog" as the B-side.